ZentaChain/Zentalk-Android/README.md

 - [x] Panic-button

-- [x] User contact-list is encrypted and stored on own device 22.06.2019
+- [x] User contact-list is encrypted and stored on user's own device 22.06.2019

 - [x] Adding Contact at area distance 25.08.2019